Axstr0n/farmbotsim-rs/README.md

 ## Usage
 After installation you can run main app like:
 ```
-cargo run --bin farmbotsim-rs
+cargo run -p farmbotsim-app
 ```
 This will run whole application.
 (Note: running first time takes longer to build) You can also run experiment and then analyze to get plots.
-To change parameters you must edit code in `src/bin/experiment.rs`.
+To change parameters you must edit code in `crates/farmbotsim-analysis` crate.
 ```
-cargo run --bin experiment
+cargo run -p farmbotsim-analysis --bin experiment
-cargo run --bin analyze
+cargo run -p farmbotsim-analysis --bin analyze
 ```

 ## Building project